raphpion/php-router/README.md

-# php-router
+# PHP Router

-A simple PHP website template with Router
+This is a simple PHP website template with a Router I made to grasp the concepts of routing.